The Armorer's Art: Mastering Chainmail and Plate Armor on the Ancient Battlefield

 The Materials and Their Maintenance

-Understanding the materials was the first skill.
+Understanding the materials was the first skill a warrior needed to develop.
 Iron and later steel were the primary metals.
 Medium-carbon steel offered a good balance of hardness and toughness for plate, while softer iron was often used for mail to allow rings to close without brittle fracture.
 Warriors learned to recognize signs of metal fatigue, stress fractures, and corrosion.
-They knew, for example, that rust (iron oxide) not only weakened rings but could cause them to seize up, limiting flexibility.
-A warrior skilled in armor maintenance would regularly inspect each link and plate, using linseed oil or animal fat to protect against moisture—a practice documented in medieval military manuals like those of Christine de Pizan.
+They knew that rust not only weakened rings but could cause them to seize up, limiting the flexibility of the garment.
+A warrior skilled in maintenance would regularly inspect each link and plate, using linseed oil or animal fat to protect against moisture—a practice documented in medieval military manuals.
+For historical examples of mail construction and materials, see the British Museum's collection of mail armor.

 Skills in Wearing and Fighting in Armor